Elmir Lekaj

-Elmir Lekaj (born 18 January 2000) is an Albanian footballer who plays as a defender for Rabat Ajax.
+Elmir Lekaj (born 18 January 2000) is an Albanian footballer who plays as a defender for Dolny Kubin.

 Career

 Vllaznia

 After spending several years in the club's youth system, Lekaj signed with the first team in April 2018.
 He made his debut in official competition for the club on 24 August 2019, coming on as a 77th-minute substitute for Arsid Kruja in a 1–0 home victory over Laçi.

 Arbëria

-In December 2020, Lekaj moved to Kosovan club KF Arbëria.
+In December 2020, Lekaj moved to Kosovan club Arbëria.

+Rabat Ajax

+In June 2021,Lekaj Signs in Malta for Rabat Ajax.

+KF Ulpiana

+In January 2022 Lekaj signs for Kosovan Team Ulpiana.

+MFK Dolny Kubin

+In June 2023 Lekaj Sign for the Slovak Team Dolny Kubin.